How to Study for the CIA Exam in 2026: Complete Study Plan

 Common Mistakes to Avoid

-• Not using a structured review course and trying to self-study with free materials only
+• Trying to self-study with scattered free materials only

 Exam Day Strategy

-• Arrive 30 minutes early to the Pearson VUE testing centre
+• Arrive early at the Pearson VUE centre

 Study Plan Timeline for Working Professionals

-Here is a realistic 12-month timeline for completing all three CIA parts while working full-time:
+Here is a realistic 12-month timeline for candidates studying alongside a full-time job.

 Month Activity

-4 Sit Part 1 exam.
-Begin Part 2 review.
+4 Sit Part 1, begin Part 2 review

-8 Sit Part 2 exam.
-Begin Part 3 review.
+8 Sit Part 2, begin Part 3 review

 Frequently Asked Questions

 Most working professionals complete all three parts in 12–18 months.
-Fast-track candidates can finish in 6–9 months with intensive study.
-You have a 3-year window from your first exam attempt to pass all three parts.
+Fast-track candidates can finish in 6–9 months, while slower schedules may take longer.

 Leave a comment